41

 Rating: 3/5

 I'm a big Beatles fan in general.
-I have over 100 songs of their liked on Spotify which puts them as my #2 artist overall in terms of song count.
+I have over 100 of their songs liked on Spotify which puts them as my #2 artist overall in terms of song count.
 I also went and saw Paul in concert in 2025 - mostly because I figured it might be the last time I could see a Beatle live.
 So, of course, I am very familiar with Paul McCartney.

 But I never really got into his solo or Wings stuff that much.
 Yes I was aware of his radio hits and like some of them - and strongly dislike some of them too - so I never felt compelled to do a deep dive into his solo work.
 It usually felt like his solo stuff was missing the other band members to say "hey, that's crap, lets do this or let's add something to that".
 I feel the same way about most of the output of any of the solo Beatles.
 I'd say the sum of the Beatles was usually greater than the individual parts.